 14. Eataly Boston

-Eataly was one of my favorite surprises in Boston!
+Eataly was one of my favorite places we stopped in Boston!
 While we initially didn’t plan to stop here, I am glad we did.

-Eataly is a large Italian marketplace that features several restaurants, retail items, and more.
-They have a few locations across the United States.
-We spent at least an hour wandering around and exploring the goods for sale, and we also got a glass of wine at one of the restaurants!
+Eataly is a large Italian marketplace that features several restaurants and retail items.
+They have a few locations in large cities across the United States, including New York, Los Angeles, Dallas, and Las Vegas.
+We spent at least an hour wandering around the shops, and we enjoyed a glass of wine at one of the restaurants.
+We were too full for a meal—and I kind of regretted it.
+The food delicious, and it would have been a fantastic place to stop for lunch!

 15. New England Aquarium

-The New England Aquarium is one of the best things to do in Boston, and it’s a great way to spend a rainy day or a fun way to keep kids entertained!
+The New England Aquarium is one of the best things to do in Boston, especially on a rainy day or on a trip with kids!

-The aquarium is home to thousands of sea animals, like loggerhead green sea turtles, rockhopper penguins, and northern fur seals.
-You will also see lionfish, balloonfish, and more.
-One of the aquarium highlights is the four-story Great Ocean Tank with over 1,000 underwater creatures, and you can also visit the Shark and Ray Touch Tank!
+The aquarium is home to thousands of sea animals, including loggerhead green sea turtles, rockhopper penguins, and northern fur seals.
+You will also see lionfish, balloonfish, and other unique underwater creatures.
+One of the aquarium highlights is the four-story Great Ocean Tank, which has over 1,000 underwater creatures.
+You can also visit the Shark and Ray Touch Tank.

 16. Kane’s Donuts